Guide

 Start with the highest-level language and runtime that meet the measured constraint.
 Move down the stack only where the constraint proves it.

 Use C++ or Rust for native components where layout, allocation, latency, or platform integration are central.
+Use D when the work is native and C/C++ adjacent but can accept a GC-backed default runtime and benefits from CTFE, ranges, Phobos, and DUB.
+Use Odin when the hot path is data-oriented native code and the team accepts manual memory management plus a younger ecosystem.
+Use Ada when the performance-sensitive component is also high-integrity, embedded, real-time, or certification-sensitive.
 Use C for narrow ABI, firmware, or platform layers.
 Use Go, Java, or C# for services when managed runtime behavior is acceptable and the ecosystem reduces delivery risk.

 Sources